Drew Brees retires from NFL after stellar career with Saints, Chargers

 DREW BREES HAD 'ONE OF THE GREATEST STORIES' IN THE HISTORY OF THE NFL, LEGENDARY BROADCASTER SAYS

-Brees needed surgery after the 2005 season to repair a torn labrum in his throwing shoulder with reports saying that the time he had rotator cuff damage as well.
-The quarterback hit free agency and got a five-year offer from the Chargers, who wouldn’t increase their terms with the Saints and the Miami Dolphins offering him more money.
+Brees needed surgery after the 2005 season to repair a torn labrum in his throwing shoulder with reports saying at the time he had rotator cuff damage as well.
+The quarterback hit free agency and got a five-year offer from the Chargers, who wouldn’t increase their terms while the Saints and the Miami Dolphins offered him more money.

 The Dolphins, who were coached by Nick Saban at the time, were interested but backed out of the negotiating table over concerns about Brees’ injury.
 The team elected to trade for Daunte Culpepper instead.
 Culpepper only played four games for Miami that season and Saban would later bounce from the NFL to college to coach for Alabama and later become one of the greatest college football coaches of all-time.